 Minnesota laws have not kept pace with the times.
 Should every foolish act be made a crime?
 Our laws criminalizing child pornography are now being used to prosecute young people.
 Prosecutors are charging young people for taking naked and arguably sexual images of themselves, then sharing them with each other.

 Can a picture of yourself be child pornography?

 A criminal Complaint or Petition for Adjudication of Delinquency accuses them of Possession or Dissemination of Child Pornography.
 Minnesota Statutes §617.247.
 Such prosecutions violate the young person’s right to freedom of speech and expression under the U.S. Constitution as well as the Minnesota Constitution.

 We can do better.
 Let’s change the laws to make them less unfair.
 Let’s pass a Romeo and Juliet law to spare young people from being made into criminals.

 Can a juvenile be a “predatory offender” due to sexting or being a young lover?

 Labeling juveniles “predatory offenders,” requires them to register their whereabouts, vehicles, schools, addresses, and on and on.
 And it sends them to prison if they slip up any little part of doing so.
 Is that what we really want to do after a juvenile had consensual sex with her beloved, or after sexting?

 Rehabilitation vs. Predatory Offender Registration for ten years to life.

-Thomas C. Gallagher is a Minneapolis criminal lawyer who handles sex crime defense cases and juvenile delinquency cases in Minnesota, including those involving claims of criminal sexual conduct based on age, and sexting child porn cases.
+Thomas C. Gallagher is a Minneapolis criminal lawyer who handles sex crime defense cases and juvenile sex crime delinquency cases in Minnesota, including those involving claims of criminal sexual conduct based on age, and sexting child porn cases.